pyeventsourcing/eventsourcing/README.md

 ## Install

 Use pip to install the [latest distribution](https://pypi.python.org/pypi/eventsourcing) from the Python Package Index.

-For the examples below, and so that the test suite might pass, please also install the 'sqlalchemy' distribution.
+Please also install the 'test' optional extra, so that the test suite might pass, and so that the usage examples below will work.

-    pip install eventsourcing sqlalchemy
+    pip install eventsourcing[test]

 After installation, if you run the test suite, it should pass.